OlGe404/ansible-collections/olge404/os/README.md

 The collection can be used to setup containers, VMs, etc. - basically anything that is based on a linux OS.

 # Install the collection
-Install the collection by providing a version and url to install it from.
-Since the collection isn't published to ansible-galaxy, the easiest way is to install it from this repository.
+Since the collection isn't published to the ansible-galaxy hub, the easiest way is to install it from this repository.

 Use the following command to do so:
 ```bash